-Robert S. Nelsen, who became Sacramento State’s eighth permanent president on July 1, 2015, grew up poor on the Montana cattle ranch that his father worked three jobs to buy for the family.
-They had horses but could afford only one saddle, so young Robert worked cattle bareback – until a kind family friend showed up with the gift of Calamity Jane’s saddle.
+Robert S. Nelsen, who became Sacramento State’s eighth permanent president July 1, 2015, grew up poor on the Montana cattle ranch that his father worked three jobs to buy for the family.
+They had horses but could afford only one saddle, so young Robert worked cattle bareback – until a family friend showed up with the gift of Calamity Jane’s saddle.

 That saddle is now the centerpiece of Nelsen’s office at Sacramento State – and a symbol of his commitment to students.

 “I keep it here for three reasons,” Nelsen says.
 “It breaks the ice when someone comes into the president’s office, and I don’t want to be (perceived as) as a stodgy president.
 More importantly, it reminds me of the students and the struggles they have.
 It’s a reminder that we succeed because of the kindness of others, and we have the responsibility to give back.”

 Nelsen, a born storyteller and published writer, loves to share the legend of the well-worn brown saddle:

 “Shorty Oliver, who died when he was 93, came over one day on his tractor and brought me that saddle.
 When he was 16, he ran away from Montana and joined a Wild West show as a bottle washer and cook.
 Calamity Jane was the sharpshooter in the show.
 She got very drunk one night, took off all of her clothes and rode through the camp on that saddle.
 (Shorty) took off his apron and wrapped it around her and put her to bed.
 The next day, she gave him the saddle,” Nelsen says.